theo-armour/pages/journal/2022-12-20-importance-of-seasonality-in-lives.md

 In _Dawn of Everything_ (DoE), Graeber and Wenger bring out the importance of seasonality to people's lives.

 I had not given the concept much thought.
-I did know about things like this
+I did know about things like this:

 * SAD ~ seasonal affective disorder
-* Closet fever and seasonal mood swings
+* Cabin fever and seasonal mood swings
 * Seasonal suicide rates
-* seasonal birth rates and related outcomes
+* Seasonal birth rates and related outcomes
 * Spending patterns such asd Black Friday
 * Halloween is the best!
 * Etc

 But the idea that seasonal dates may spur personal fulfillment and meaning was rather more vague to me.
 Easter being meaningful to a devout Christian and hateful to an anti-Christian might be as deep as I might have penetrated.

-_DoE_ exposes numerous possibilities as to the deep significance, the occurrence of deep changes of seasonalities to cultures past and present.
-Seasonality may affect fulfilling physical needs, politics, sexual morays and more.
+_DoE_ exposes numerous and wide-ranging possibilities as to the deep significance, the occurrence of deep changes of seasonalities to cultures past and present.
+Seasonality may affect fulfilling physical need, politics, sexual morays and more.

 ## Questions